2006 New York Giants season: NFC Wild Card Round: at Philadelphia Eagles

 Taking the opening kickoff, Manning used some solid passes and Barber running to move right down the field.
 The 67-yard drive was culminated in a 17-yard strike from Manning to Plaxico Burress.
 However, after the opening drive, the offense missed several opportunities to break the game open in the first half as the defense stuffed the Eagles' attack, yielding good field position.
 Three separate times the Giants started at their own 47 or better, but could not get any more points.
 The Eagles finally got going in the second quarter as Giant killer Brian Westbrook ran 49 yards to tie the game at 7–7.
 Philadelphia extended their lead to 10–7 with a short Akers field goal after the defense tightened up at the goalline.

 New York responded with an 11 play drive to get inside the Philadelphia 5-yard line, but in a recurring theme this season, the offense could not score a touchdown.
 Brandon Jacobs was taken out of the game and the move was questioned by analysts and fans alike.
 Jay Feely's field goal tied the game at 10–10, but the Eagles moved 80 yards in 10 plays to take a 17–10 halftime lead.
 Jeff Garcia who was held in check for most of the game, hit Donte' Stallworth on a 28-yard pass to score the touchdown.

 The Eagles extended their lead to 20–10 with a 48-yard field goal in the third quarter before the Giants responded with a 65-yard drive to cut the lead to 20–13.
 However, the Giants after getting inside the 10 again, could not convert and Feely was summoned for the kick.
-The Giants' defense, tough all day stopped Philadelphia again and then Eli Manning led a tremendous 13 play, 80 drive to tie the game at 20–20.
-On the drive, the Giants converted three third downs, including a 3rd 12 after the Giants had 1st and 30.
+The Giants' defense, tough all day stopped Philadelphia again and then Eli Manning led a tremendous 13 play, 80-yard drive to tie the game at 20–20.
+On the drive, the Giants converted three third downs, including a 3rd and 12 after the Giants had 1st and 30.
 Burress converted the final third down, then Manning hit him with a bullet for a touchdown to the tie the score.
 However, Westbrook's tough running and safe passes from Garcia got David Akers in position for the game winning kick as the clock ran out.

 For the day, Manning completed 16 of 27 passes for 161 yards, 2 touchdowns and an interception.
-Barber in his final game rushed for 137 tough yards and Burress led the Giants with five receptions for 89 yards in the postseason defeat as the Giants finished their season with an overall record of 8–9.
+Barber in his final game rushed for 137 yards and Burress led the Giants with five receptions for 89 yards in the postseason defeat as the Giants finished their season with an overall record of 8–9.